How Can Therapy Help with Anxiety?

 What Is Anxiety?

-However, when anxiety becomes chronic, intense, or unpredictable, it can start to feel less like protection and more like something that is complicating your life.
+An important thing to consider is that when anxiety becomes chronic, intense, or unpredictable, it can start to feel less like protection and more like something that’s getting in the way of how you want to live.

 The Impact of Anxiety on Daily Life